usgs/pestpp/documentation/pestpp_users_manual.md

 ### <a id='s14-4-1' />11.1.1 Multi-Objective Particle Swarm Optimization

 Multi-objective optimization studies often have numerous factors to consider, and some of these factors may be considered objectives (a Pareto front is desired for their trade-offs), or they may be considered as constraints (they are given a limit for which they cannot exceed).
 Generally, one could consider constraints as objectives in this context, as they can be mixed and matched depending on the perspective of the optimization problem (Equation 11.2).
-Additionally, the upper limit of the constraints may be perturbed slightly to examine its effects on the Pareto front; such constraints are often referred to as epsilon ($\varepsilon$) constraints.
+Additionally, the upper limit of the constraints may be perturbed slightly to examine its effects on the Pareto front; such constraints are often referred to as epsilon (ε) constraints.

 Most multi-objective optimization problems in practice generally do not consider more than three objective functions when mapping a Pareto front.
 This is because higher-dimensional problems suffer from the “curse of dimensionality”, which often requires an infeasible number of model simulations in order to adequately span the front.
 Additionally, Pareto fronts with a dimension higher than three are difficult to visualize and hence, difficult to use for decision-support.
-Arguably, most studies can get by with just a two-dimensional Pareto front, with the remaining factors, or objectives, being handled as $\varepsilon$-constraints (see *Siade et al*, (2019) for a real-world example of this process).
+Arguably, most studies can get by with just a two-dimensional Pareto front, with the remaining factors, or objectives, being handled as ε-constraints (see *Siade et al*, (2019) for a real-world example of this process).

 MOPSO, like most multi-objective optimization algorithms in use today, approximates the Pareto front using a discrete set of *non-dominated* decision-variable vectors (or decision vectors).
 A non-dominated decision vector is a position in decision space that is not dominated by any other position in decision space.
 That is, there is no other feasible decision vector that performs better than a non-dominated decision vector for all objective functions.
 In other words, a non-dominated solution will perform better than all other positions in decision space for at least one of its objective functions.
 The set of all non-dominated decision vectors therefore forms the weakly Pareto optimal set, and their associated objective function values form the Pareto front.